sreeise/ProgrammingSnippets/Rust/README.md

     6. Programming Rust (book).
 Code available on GitHub https://github.com/ProgrammingRust/examples

+Rusts formal documentation can be found by running the command:

+    rustup doc

+This will open a web page of the Rust documentation.
+Note that it may have incomplete parts.

+### Directories

 Most Rust programming directories are separated into a common theme:

     1. rust_language: Goes over main features in the Rust programming Language